 Duane Morris: The firm followed up its early December recruitment of a 10-lawyer Sedgwick employment group by bringing on litigation partners Michael Fox and Robert Kum in San Francisco and Los Angeles, respectively.

 Goldberg Segalla: The Buffalo, New York-based firm, which is currently battling a breakaway group of former partners in court, has opened first West Coast office after hiring Sedgwick’s ex-cybersecurity and privacy practice chair John Stephens.
-Goldberg Segalla also snagged two former Sedgwick partners in Miami.

 Gordon Rees Scully Mansukhani: Andrew Port, the former co-chair of Sedgwick’s maritime practice, fled to Gordon Rees in December along with partners James Marissen, Cheryl Morris and James Tamulski, partner-turned-counsel Eric Danoff and senior counsel Christopher Farnsworth and James Kuhne.
 The group joined new Gordon Rees securities co-chair Kendra Canape, who left Sedgwick in November.

 Shook, Hardy & Bacon: Michael Healy, Sedgwick’s leader since early 2015, is headed to Shook Hardy’s business and products liability litigation group in San Francisco, along with of counsel Wayne Wolff and an associate.

 Steptoe & Johnson: A seven-lawyer commercial and class action litigation team led by Sedgwick partner Stephanie Sheridan in San Francisco, where she chaired her former firm’s retail and fashion industry practice, has joined Steptoe & Johnson in the Bay Area and Chicago.